ZhaohaibeiLava/Logistics-Industry-Analysis-Data-Pipeline/README.md

 ## 🌟 Project Overview & Motivation

-During my internship at the **Development and Research Center of the State Post Bureau of China**, I was responsible for analyzing the monthly and quarterly performance reports from over 10 leading logistics firms.
+During my internship at the **Development and Research Center of the State Post Bureau**, I was responsible for analyzing the monthly and quarterly performance reports from over 10 leading logistics firms.
 This process was initially manual, time-consuming, and prone to human error.

 To solve this, I independently designed and developed this data pipeline.
 Its core mission is to **automate the entire workflow**, from raw, unstructured report ingestion to the generation of clean, structured, and analysis-ready datasets.
 This project successfully transformed a multi-day manual task into an efficient, reliable, and scalable automated process.